gaieges/docker-logstash/README.md

 This is a fork of the Logstash image by [pblittle](https://registry.hub.docker.com/u/pblittle/docker-logstash/).
-The only different being that I exposed port 7000.
+The only difference being that I exposed port 7000.

 This is a logstash (1.4.2) image that is configurable to run using either the embedded elasticsearch or an elasticsearch node running in a separate container.